CAprogs/off_explorer/README.md

 # Running the app

 Please before running the app, ensure to export the `PYTHONPATH` environment variable to include the `src` directory by running :

 ```bash
 export PYTHONPATH="./src"
 ```

-If you are familiar with [direnv](https://direnv.net/), you can use it to automatically set the `PYTHONPATH` variable when you enter the project directory.
+If you are familiar with [direnv](https://direnv.net/), you can use it to automatically set the `PYTHONPATH` variable when you enter the project directory via the `.envrc` file.

+> The feature to automatically add a directory path to the `PYTHONPATH` via uv is discussed [here](https://github.com/astral-sh/uv/issues/11175).

 There is multiple ways to run this app :